Texas state legislation enacted in 1923 tasked the members of the

 to provide oversight of the Houston Pilots.

-- • It approves the number of pilots necessary to provide adequate pilot services for the Port of Houston.
+- • establish the number of pilots necessary to provide adequate pilot services for each Harris County port;

-- • The Pilot Board establishes pilotage rates.
-It also approves the locations for pilot stations, establishes times during which pilot services are available, and adopts rules and issue orders to pilots or vessels “when necessary to secure efficient pilot services.”
+- • adopt rules and issue orders to pilots or vessels when necessary to secure efficient pilot services;

-- • It can institute investigations and hearings to consider casualties, accidents, or other actions that violate the Houston Pilots Licensing and Regulatory Act.
+- • institute investigations or hearings or both to consider casualties, accidents, or other actions that violate this chapter; and

-The Executive Director of the Port of Houston Authority serves as Secretary to the Pilot Board, and the General Counsel of the Port of Houston Authority provides legal counsel to the Pilot Board.
+The Executive Director of the Port of Houston Authority serves as Secretary to the Pilot Board, and the Chief Legal Officer of the Port of Houston Authority has been appointed General Counsel to the Pilot Board.

-Staff members of the Port of Houston Authority’s Legal Department work with the Application Review Committee appointed by the Board of Pilot Commissioners.
+Port of Houston Authority Legal Department staff members work with the Pilot Board appointed Application Review Committee.
 The committee includes voting members from the Houston Pilots Association, the Port of Houston maritime industry, the Harris County community at large, and the Port of Houston Authority.
-This committee conducts the preliminary review of pool applicant, deputy branch pilot and branch pilot applications.
+The committee conducts the preliminary review of Pool applicant, Deputy Branch and Branch Pilot applications.

-The Port Authority’s Managing Director of Health, Safety, Security and Environmental (HSSE) chairs both committees and a Port Authority staff member serves as Compliance Coordinator..
+The Port of Houston Authority’s Chief Officer of Health, Safety, Security and Environmental chairs both committees and the Pilot Administration Manager serves as Compliance Coordinator.